bmuschko/capa-crash-course/exercises/argo-rollouts/02-blue-green-deployment/instructions.md

 # Exercise 2

 In this exercise, you'll learn how to implement the blue-green deployment with the help of Argo Rollouts.
 You'll start by deploying an application stack that runs the container image `nginx:1.25.3-alpine` (blue deployment).
 Later, you'll upgrade to the container image `nginx:1.25.4-alpine` (green deployment).
+In this scenario, you will need to manually promote the new ReplicaSet of the green deployment.

 1. Inspect the existing setup in the [blue-green](./blue-green) directory.
 The files set up a Rollout definition, and two Service definitions, one for routing traffic to the blue and one for the green deployment.
 2. Create a new application using the Argo CD UI.
 Use the following configuration details: